Schools use live video broadcasting for many things, including remote learning and live streaming of sporting events and theater productions.

 The more complicated the video, the more things can go wrong.
 So keep it as simple as possible.

-You’ll also want to rehearse the video streaming setup and process just as you do the graduation activity itself.
+You’ll also want to rehearse the video streaming set up and process just as you do the graduation ceremony itself.
 This lets you identify holes in your arrangement and correct them before the event itself.

-The email sent to invite people to view the graduation event should include a link to the web site where the video will be hosted.
-The invitation should be sent out at least a week before the graduation itself, with a reminder the day before.
-A countdown timer on the web site itself is also a good idea.
+The invitation should be sent out at least a week before the graduation itself, with a final reminder the day before.
+A countdown timer on the website itself is also a good idea.